dadavidson/dadavidson-blog/_posts/2023-01-02-how-to-install-proxmox.md

 Now, you’re ready to set up your first virtual machine.
 Select **Create VM** in the top right to create your first virtual machine hosted on Proxmox.

-## Conclusion

-Next time we'll discuss how to create your first VM (Virtual Machine) in Proxmox so stay tuned!

 Thanks for reading!